aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/conditional-formatting/apply-shading-to-alternate-rows-and-columns-with-conditional-formatting/_index.md

 ---
-title: Apply Shading to Alternate Rows and Columns with Conditional Formatting in Node.js via C++
+title: Apply Shading to Alternate Rows and Columns with Conditional Formatting
 linktitle: Apply Shading to Alternate Rows and Columns with Conditional Formatting
 description: How to use the Aspose.Cells library in Node.js via C++ to apply conditional formatting shadows for alternating rows and columns.
 By adjusting these criteria, you have more control over how cells look and appear.
 keywords: Aspose.Cells, Conditional Formatting, Node.js via C++, Alternate Rows, Alternate Columns, Shadows